41 ECommerce Statistics for Your Online Business in 2022

 Over 12-24 million ecommerce sites have been launched and operating currently across the world, and more are being created everyday.
 In order for you to stand out of this competitive market without having the extensive resources that most big ecommerce do, there are still a lot of available options for you to make the most of your online business.

-By using the ideal ecommerce platform for your needs, you can build an online store to showcase and sell your products or services.
+By using the ideal ecommerce platform for your needs, you can come up with an e-commerce business plan and build an online store to showcase and sell your products or services.
 Here are some facts to guide you in creating a high-converting storefront for your ecommerce business.

 27 48% of online item searches in the U.S. begin on Amazon (Source).
 44% of all US retail sales came from Amazon in 2017.
 (Source)